What Is Christian Counseling? Is Faith-Based Therapy Right for Me?

 What Is Spirituality?

 Spirituality is an important dimension of the human experience.
-Even atheists can be spiritual (check out Alain de Botton’s Religion for Atheists book or School of Life project for examples).
+Even atheists can be spiritual (see Alain de Botton’s Religion for Atheists book and School of Life project for examples).

 We all encounter existential questions at some point in our lives.
 In fact, many of the things that draw people to spirituality are also what bring them to therapy.
 These are all spiritual questions: